 Meaning

 The message behind “Romance and novel paint beauty in colors more charming than nature, and describe a happiness that humans never taste.
 How deceptive and destructive are those pictures of consummate bliss!” revolves around love.
-It suggests that love deepens through honesty and openness, making it relatable to many people's experiences.
+It suggests that love can be found in unexpected places, making it relatable to many people's experiences.

 Theme